 I met with Charles Barrett, the pastry chef of Park 75 to make these decadent donuts since they were so well received at the Morningside Market.
 He walked me through each of the steps in detail so everyone can make restaurant quality donuts on their first try.
 We made the traditional fried donuts as well as baked a batch.
 The baked ones do not have the same finish as a fried donut but taste pretty close to the original, especially if you brush a little butter on them right after they come out of the oven."

-"A Flowery Branch man and his wife are opening a custom cake and dessert shop in Buford.
+"A Flowery Branch man and his wife are opening a cake and dessert shop in Buford.

-Pastry chef Charles and wife Jackie Barrett are opening the store at 922 Gainesville Highway and will sell custom cakes, desserts and baked goods.
+Pastry chef Charles and wife Jackie Barrett are opening the store at 922 Gainesville Highway and will sell birthday and specialty cakes, desserts and baked goods.
 The shop specializes in interactive children's parties, dessert bars and corporate gifts and events.
 They also offer private consultations for weddings and events.

 "In January of 2012, Charles Barrett joined Four Seasons Hotel Atlanta as Pastry Chef.
 He not only brings with him undeniable enthusiasm for the pastry arts, but also many years of experience culled from stops at some notable Atlanta establishments.